thejackshelton/qwik-usetask-mpa-vs-spa/README.md

 Will run on the client with SPA

-Even when we have the conditionals, it will work server side with MPA, where it that code is not run in an SPA app.
+Even when we have the conditionals, it will work server side with MPA, where as that code is not run in an SPA app.

 For example, in a real-world use case like Qwik UI, we currently have an accordion with the defaultValue prop, this prop intends to open the accordion item by default.